NCAR/echo-opt/README.md

 * parameters
   + type: Option to select an optuna trial setting.
 See the [optuna Trial documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html?highlight=suggest#optuna.trial.Trial.suggest_uniform) for what is available.
 Currently, this package supports the available options from optuna: "categorical", "discrete_uniform", "float", "int", "loguniform", and "uniform".
   + settings: This dictionary field allows you to specify any settings that accompany the optuna trial type.
 In the example above, the named num_dense parameter is stated to be an integer with values ranging from 0 to 10.
 To see all the available options, consolt the [optuna Trial documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html?highlight=suggest#optuna.trial.Trial.suggest_uniform)
+* enqueue: [Optional] Adding this option will allow the user to add trials with pre-defined values when the study is first initialized, that will be run in order according to their id.
+Each entry added must be structured as a dictionary with the paramater names exactly matching all the hyperparameter name field in the parameters field.

 Lastly, the "log" field allows you to save the logging details to file; they will always be printed to stdout.
 If this field is removed, logging details will only be printed to stdout.